 The PhD is the most popular degree for those who want to work in academia, whereas DBA programmes are designed to prepare business leaders for positions that need research abilities and qualifications in the private or public sector.

 Read about CBSE Question Bank for Class 10

-Accounting Definition of Capital and Types
+Accounting Meaning and Definition: Types

 Accounting is a simple process of identifying and measuring quantitative financial activities, capital flows and communicates these financial reports to the decision-makers of the orginization.

 The techniques utilised to compile interim and yearly financial statements are referred to as financial accounting.
 The balance sheet, income statement, and cash flow statement summarise the results of all financial activities that occur during an accounting period.
 An external CPA company audits most companies’ financial statements once a year.